npalomin/sind/training.md

 12. Export the features layer with a new name.
 Select layer on the layer panel [mouse rigth click] / Export... / Save Feature As / File name... / (select the "FUC profiles" folder).
 Save as: *original layer name* + _ + *your nickname* (e.g. page_32_nicolas)

-13. Upload your "FUC profiles_*your nickname*" folder [here](https://drive.google.com/open?id=1eFzIlC-bD0ztfXzds9wJEkErAyvOm7E5) / 'New' button / Folder upload.
-Verify that you are uploading to the appropiate folder (BUILDINGS or PARCELS) and that the content is not duplicated.
+13. Upload your files (e.g. page_32_nicolas) to the corresponding folder [here](https://drive.google.com/open?id=1eFzIlC-bD0ztfXzds9wJEkErAyvOm7E5) / 'New' button / File upload.
+Verify that you are uploading to the appropriate folder (BUILDINGS or PARCELS) and that the content is not duplicated.

 14. Reapeat from point 8 choosing the "PARCELS" layer this time (1_training)